This is a review of Mothership, the popular and widely-acclaimed sci-fi horror RPG by Sean McCoy and the folks at Tuesday Knight Games.

 I'll refrain from reviewing either of these two adventure scenarios.
 I have my criticisms and my praises for sure, but it's also not very difficult to identify which parts of our experience were rooted in the game's design versus which parts were rooted in the level design.
 And after these three trials, I am pretty confident that I can explain what I think about the rules system itself, independent of the scenario it's being applied to.

 Lastly, I should note here that all three sessions were fun.
 The players all reported having a good time, there was much laughter and thrills, most players said they'd totally play again.
 But also, y'know, that's almost always the case when you play an RPG with friends whose company you enjoy.
-If "did people had a good evening?" were the only metric for a game's quality, then there'd be no such thing as a bad game.
+If "did people have a good evening?" were the only metric for a game's quality, then there'd be no such thing as a bad game.
 It takes a closer reading of exactly what went into a session to determine how much credit is owed to the game itself rather than the people, the scenario, the music, the snacks, etc. So what have I concluded about Mothership as a system?

 Nothing Works!